OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/salesforce.md

 ## User privileges

-* Create a dedicated OpsHub Integration Manager user in Salesforce.
+* Create a dedicated <code class="expression">space.vars.SITENAME</code> user in Salesforce.
 This user shouldn't perform any other action from Salesforce's UI.
 For more details on creating a new user, refer to the [New User](#new-user) section.
-* The following permissions should be enabled in OpsHub Integration Manager's dedicated user's profile (For details on creating a new profile, refer to the [New Profile](#new-profile) section) to synchronize object in OpsHub Integration Manager:
+* The following permissions should be enabled in <code class="expression">space.vars.SITENAME</code>'s dedicated user's profile (For details on creating a new profile, refer to the [New Profile](#new-profile) section) to synchronize object in <code class="expression">space.vars.SITENAME</code>:

 | **Profile Section** | **Permission**        | **Description**                                    |
 |---------------------|------------------------|----------------------------------------------------|